CodecoolGlobal/freestyle-javascript-game-javascript-precisepangolin/README.md

 ## General info
 A coffee-themed memory card game with the contents generated in JavaScript using DOM manipulation.

 The cards are shuffled each playtime and a subtle animation occurs on click.
 As the cards are matched they disappear to reveal a randomized background in the game window.
+Supports view for most mobile formats.

 ## Technologies
 * JavaScript version: 1.5